VOLTTRON/volttron/services/ops/EmailerAgent/README.md

                         headers=headers, message=message)
 ```

 Configuration Options
 ---------------------

 The following JSON configuration file shows all the options currently
-supported by the ForwardHistorian agent.
+supported by the Forward Historian agent.

 ``` {.sourceCode .python}
 {